ChuckWil/Anomalies-Preview-Unusual-Mass-Downgrade-AIP-Label/README.md

 Inside the log you will have 62 events marked:
 # "(Preview) Unusual mass downgrade AIP label".

-A prescheduled backend job will move events matchings rules, in this case     the "(Preview) Unusual mass downgrade AIP label") to the Anomalies table.
+A prescheduled backend job will move logged events matchings anomaly rules, in this case the "(Preview) Unusual mass downgrade AIP label") to the Anomalies table.
 Depending on when you run the script it may intially take 12 hoursto record in the anomalies table as the job runs once daily by region.

 When complete your will have a: